A Selection of IBC Research Abstracts Published in 2016

-Links to free full text (where available) will open in a new browser tab/window.
-If free full text is not available, copy the citation and check with the reference librarian at a local public or college library for assistance in obtaining a copy of the full article.
+If free full text is available, it will be mentioned, and a link provided in the title.
+If free full text is not available, copy the citation and check with a reference librarian at your local public library for assistance in obtaining a copy of the full article.
+The library may charge a fee or may be able to get the article at no charge.

 In this single-institution case-control study, we identified risk factors associated with inflammatory breast cancer (IBC) subtypes based on staining of estrogen receptor (ER), progesterone receptor (PR) and expression of human epidermal growth factor 2 (HER2neu) to determine distinct etiologic pathways.